silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 description: Description of LDML
 sidebar:
     order: 1520
-lastUpdated: 2025-07-22
+lastUpdated: 2025-07-24
 ---

 !!!!
 UNFINISHED.
-Still needs section on collation and draft attributes !!!
+Still need to clean up the section draft attributes !!!

 ### What is LDML?